0

 The Lucky Hand

-The Only Hit Booster
+The Only Hit booster

 Emotion ✓ · Value ✓

-What "experience" truly means
+What "experience" really means

 The word "experience" is overused.
 So let's be precise about what it concretely means in the context of an Only Hit booster.